Meshack7468/Breast-Cancer-Research/README.md

 ***
 ## OVERVIEW
-This project applies machine learning to predict breast cancer molecular subtypes and patient survival outcomes.
-It provides a cost-effective, data-driven alternative to molecular test
-(PAM50 Assay), helping doctors make informed treatment and prognosis decisions.
+This project uses machine learning to predict breast cancer molecular subtypes and patient survival outcomes.
+These predictions can act as a useful, data-driven substitute for the PAM50 molecular assay, providing more informed treatment choices and prognosis decisions.

 ## PROBLEM STATEMENT
-This project aims to predict breast cancer subtypes and survival outcomes using machine learning, providing an accessible alternative for hospitals without advanced genetic tests like PAM50 to support better treatment decisions.
+This project aims to predict breast cancer subtypes and survival outcomes using machine learning, providing an accessible alternative for hospitals without access to genetic tests like PAM50 assay and support better treatment decisions.

 ## Business Objectives
 This project aims to create machine learning models that deliver clinical value by:

-1. Molecular Subtype Prediction: Developing a model to predict PAM50 + Claudin-low breast cancer subtypes, providing a cost-effective digital alternative to genetic testing for guiding personalized treatment.
+1. Molecular Subtype Prediction: Develop a model to predict PAM50 + Claudin-low breast cancer subtypes, providing a cost-effective digital alternative to genetic testing for guiding personalized treatment.
-2. Binary Survival Prediction: Predicting patient survival status (Living or Deceased) to help identify high-risk patients early for closer monitoring or targeted therapy.
+2. Binary Survival Prediction: Predicting patient survival status (Living or Deceased) to help identify high-risk patients early for closer monitoring.
-3. Multi-class Vital Status Prediction: Classifying survival outcomes as Died of Disease, Died of Other Causes, or Living to distinguish cancer-related deaths and support deeper clinical insight.
+3. Multi-class Vital Status Prediction: Classify survival outcomes as Died of Disease, Died of Other Causes, or Living to distinguish cancer-related deaths.
 4. Deploy the final models [link](https://breast-cancer-predictor-ziud.onrender.com/)

 ## Data Understanding
-The dataset comes from the METABRIC (Molecular Taxonomy of Breast Cancer International Consortium) study — a well-known clinical and genomic breast cancer dataset containing information on 2,509 patients.
+The dataset comes from the METABRIC (Molecular Taxonomy of Breast Cancer International Consortium) study a well-known clinical and genomic breast cancer dataset containing information on 2,509 patients.
 Each record represents a patient, with 39 features (12 numerical and 27 categorical).
 The data is stored in a TSV (tab-separated values) format.

 Key Features:
 * Pam50 + Claudin-low subtype: Molecular subtype classification (Luminal A, Luminal B, HER2-enriched, Basal-like, Normal-like).